-On May 16, 1834, a man named John Humphries posted a classified advertisement in the Alexandria (Virginia) Gazette: “RANAWAY, from the subscriber, on the 5th instant, WILLIAM BECKLEY, an indented apprentice to the Ship’s Carpenter’s business, a bright mulatto, about eighteen years of age, about five feet four or five inches high.”
+On May 16, 1834, a classified advertisement appeared in the Alexandria (Virginia) Gazette: “RANAWAY, from the subscriber, on the 5th instant, WILLIAM BECKLEY, an indented apprentice to the Ship’s Carpenter’s business, a bright mulatto, about eighteen years of age, about five feet four or five inches high.”

-Though Beckley was indentured rather than enslaved, Humphries still cautioned “all persons” against “harboring or employing said apprentice,” threatening legal consequences.
+Beckley was indentured rather than enslaved.
+Still, the man who posted the advertisement, John Humphries, cautioned “all persons” against “harboring or employing said apprentice,” threatening legal consequences.
 Still, the reward that Humphries offered – “one cent for his apprehension if taken in the District of Columbia, and six cents if taken out of it” – was too small to be much of an inducement.

 By 1836, a man matching the description was living in Cincinnati: William Beckley, mixed race, born in Alexandria, Virginia, in 1817, working as a ship’s carpenter.